-The College of Public Health's principal home for bringing together the many different facets of community engagement, practice and service is the Office of the Interim Associate Dean of Community Engagement and Outreach.
+The College of Public Health's principal home for bringing together the many different facets of community engagement, practice and service is the Office of the Associate Dean of Community Engagement and Outreach.

-The Office of the Interim Associate Dean of Community Engagement and Outreach is responsible for the following initiatives:
+The Office of the Associate Dean of Community Engagement and Outreach is responsible for the following initiatives:

 The College of Public Health is committed to partnering with health departments statewide to develop academic partnerships.
 These mutually beneficial partnership are designed to enhance public health instruction, practice, research, and workforce development and to improve community health throughout Arizona.